 We have been contributing to the global fight against rust for several decades.
 Our research has focused on the interaction between the rust pathogen and the crops it attacks.
 Using our expertise in wheat genetics we investigate both plants' defence mechanisms and rusts' ability to infect host plants.

 The result is genetic markers that allow breeders to identify wheat varieties containing resistance genes which prevent rust infecting the plant or help the plants successfully battle a rust attack.
 These markers can be used to enable conventional breeding of rust resistant wheat.

 One aim is to stack multiple resistance genes into a single wheat variety, significantly increasing its resistance and the length of time we expect it to remain resistant.
-Our research may lead to new varieties of wheat that can help farmers in Australia, and elsewhere, supply wheat and wheat products to people worldwide.
+Our research leads to new varieties of wheat that help farmers in Australia, and elsewhere, supply wheat and wheat products to people worldwide.

 There are other ways to help control rust, such as fungicides and crop management.
 Avoiding susceptible wheat varieties and removing wheat between seasons stops the fungus building up in the crop.
 Issues surrounding long term sustainability and environmental impact of pesticides mean the use of resistance genes remains the most cost effective and environmentally friendly approach to control the fungus.